SARCOIDOSIS & PROVING DISABILITY

 Ms. Cannon’s firm is one of the best Social Security law firms in Utah and Nevada.
 Additionally, her firm is listed as one of the best Social Security Disability firms in Las Vegas, Nevada.
 Her firm represents clients throughout the western United States.
 Learn more about Utah SSD benefits here.
 Nevada Disability Information can also be found on this website.

-During the time we have been in business, we have seen the Social Security Administration change their rules.
+During our 30 years in business, we have seen the Social Security Administration change their rules.
 Over time, it has become far more difficult to win Social Security cases.
-Also, the medical evidence required to meet SSA’s listings are harder to meet.
-Individuals who come to the hearing without an attorney are not usually successful in winning benefits.
-You should hire an attorney with experience in winning SSD and SSI benefits.
-Give us a call today and see if we can help you win your sarcoidosis disability claim.
+Also, the medical evidence required to meet SSA’s rules are harder to meet.
+Individuals who come to the hearing without an attorney do not usually win benefits.
+You should hire an attorney with experience to help you win SSD and SSI benefits.
+Contact us today and see if we can help you win your sarcoidosis case.